-A child takes an active part in his/her own becoming adult, first, because he/ahe can learn and, second, because an adult teaches him/her in an educative manner.
-Hence, a child who learns. and yet still has learning problems, should never be reflected on apart from his/her educative situation.
-When there is talk of an educative situation, what is first meant is the primary situation or the family situation, and second the school situation, as a formally established educative situation.
-Within this educative framework, a child will, in accordance with his/her learning potential will learn effectively.
-Hence, a child with learning problems, irrespective of his/her nature, is someone whose educating (teaching) has become problematic for some reason, and any intervention should thoroughly consider the quality of his/her educating.
+A child takes an active part in his own becoming adult, first, because he is able to learn and, second, because an adult teaches him in an educative manner.
+Hence, a child who learns and yet still has learning problems should never be reflected on apart from his educative situation.
+When there is talk of an educative situation, what is first meant is the primary situation or the family situation and second the school situation as a formally established educative situation.
+Within this educative framework a child will, in accordance with his learning potential, learn more or less effectively.
+Hence, a child with learning problems, irrespective of their nature, is someone whose educating (teaching) has become problematic for one or another reason and any intervention should thoroughly take into account the quality of his education.

-Projected against the above introductory thoughts, to grasp and understand (via orthopedagogic diagnostics), the child with learning problems, and help him/her (via pedotherapy, as well as orthodidactic assistance), it is necessary to first explore his/her pedagogical situation.
-This includes fathoming his/her personal historicity in terms of the educative relationships established between parents and child over the course of time, as well as the quality of his/her becoming, in which he/she him/herself has actively cooperated.
+Projected against the above introductory thoughts, it is clear that to grasp and understand (via orthopedagogic diagnostics) the child with learning problems and help him (via pedotherapy as well as orthodidactic assistance), it is necessary to first explore his pedagogic situation.
+This includes fathoming his personal historicity in terms of the educational relationships established between parents and child over the course of time as well as the quality of his becoming in which he himself has actively cooperated.

-2. THE PEDAGOGICAL CONVERSATION WITH THE PARENTS
+2. THE PEDAGOGIC CONVERSATION WITH THE PARENTS

-The pedagogical conversation with the parents is the first phase of investigating a child with learning problems, and it also serves as a basis, and precondition for assisting him/her, be it pedodiagnostic, pedotherapeutic [or orthodidactic].
-As the primary educators and "teachers" of their child, they are the persons who, because of their personal educative experiences with their child, can provide the researcher with essential information.
+The pedagogic conversation with the parents is the first phase of investigating a child with learning problems, and it also serves as a basis and precondition for assisting him, be it pedodiagnostic, pedotherapeutic [or orthodidactic].
+As the primary educators and "teachers" of the child, clearly they are the persons who, on the basis of their personal educative experiences with their child, are able to provide the researcher with essential information.

-As an exploratory conversation about the child's course of educating and becoming, for practical considerations, the pedagogical conversation is divided into the following facets:
+As an exploratory conversation about the child's course of education and becoming, for practical considerations, the pedagogic conversation is divided into the following facets: